Hachette Livre

-Hachette Livre S.A. (/fr/; simply known as Hachette) is a French publishing group that was based in Paris.
-It was founded in 1826 by Louis Hachette as Brédif which later became successively L. Hachette et Compagnie, Librairie Hachette, Hachette SA and is then currently known in France as Hachette Livre.
-After acquiring an Australian publisher, Hachette Australia was created; in the UK it became Hachette UK, and its expansion into the United States became Hachette Book Group.
+Hachette Livre S.A. (/fr/; simply known as Hachette) is a French publishing group and public limited company established as a bricks-and-mortar specialty retailer in the Latin Quarter of Paris, France in the early 19th century.
+It was founded in 1826 by Louis Hachette as the bookshop Brédif, which later became successively L. Hachette et Compagnie (from French; English: "L. Hachette and Company"), Librairie Hachette ("Hachette Booksellers"), and Hachette SA before being given the name it is currently known by in France: Hachette Livre ("Hachette Book(s)").
+After acquiring an Australian publisher, the company formed its Australian national subsidiary, Hachette Australia; in the UK, the company's British subsidiary became known as Hachette UK; and with its expansion into the United States, its American subsidiary was named Hachette Book Group.

 Hachette Livre has been owned by the Lagardère Group since 1981 under their publishing division Lagardère Publishing.
 Lagardère Group in turn is majority owned by the French conglomerate Louis Hachette Group (LHG), resulting from the spin-off of Vivendi.

+The company is today headquartered at 58 Rue Jean Bleuzen in the commune of Vanves in the suburban outskirts of Paris.

 History

 France

 It was founded in 1826 by Louis Hachette as Brédif, a bookshop and publishing company.
 It became L. Hachette et Compagnie on 1 January 1846, Librairie Hachette in 1919, and Hachette SA in 1977.
 The company was family led for several generations, including by Hachette's great-grandson, Robert Meunier du Houssoy.
 It was acquired by the Lagardère Group in 1981.
 In 1992, the publishing assets of Hachette SA were grouped into a subsidiary called Hachette Livre (/fr/), the flagship imprint of Lagardère Publishing.
 Hachette has its headquarters in the 15th arrondissement of Paris.
 In 1996, it merged with the Hatier group, and acquired French art book publisher Fernand Hazan Éditeur soon afterwards.
 In 2004, Hachette acquired dictionary publisher Éditions Larousse.